"Why?" conjures up memories of raising your toddler.

-Or maybe the question reminds you of that story (probably an urban myth) of the philosophy exam question, with the only A grade being awarded to the wise guy who wrote Why not? and handed in his paper.
+Or maybe the question reminds you of that story (probably an urban myth) of the philosophy exam with only a single question on it: Why?

-Whatever the image in your head, I’ve realized that one reason God gifts you with children is to get you thinking about questions you’ve stopped asking for way too long.
+Whatever the image in your head, I’ve realized that one reason God gifts you with children is to get you thinking about questions you’ve stopped asking.

 A defining feature of human life is pain.
 Physical, emotional, intellectual, etc.